Abhinav-2312307/JusticeAlly/README.md

 5. Responses, generated artifacts, and uploaded document metadata are saved to the user workspace.
 6. The user can return to the workspace to continue, export, or reuse previous work.

+## Use Cases
+- A tenant simplifying rental agreements before signing.
+- A student drafting an RTI application for exam revaluation.
+- An employee understanding workplace rights in plain language.
+- A citizen generating a first draft of a police complaint.

 ## GitHub Readiness Notes

 - `.env`, `.env.local`, and local env variants are ignored.